Public Administration

 PUAD 5415 Human Resource Management 3 Credits

-This course is designed to acquaint students to both the theory and practice of human resource management in the public and nonprofit sectors.
+This course is designed to acquaint students with both the theory and practice of human resource management in the public and nonprofit sectors.
 The class will consist of readings, discussions, and exercises that will demonstrate public personnel management techniques and strategies.
 Students will leave the course with a deeper understanding of the difficulties involved in effective public personnel management.
-Previously MPA 0415.

 PUAD 5420 Research Methods 3 Credits